The 2020 Florida Folk Festival was canceled!

 Join the fun and festivities at the 2019 Florida Folk Festival as it kicks off Memorial Day Weekend along the banks of the Suwannee River featuring live music, dance, tall tales, and traditions.

 The Festival is held at the Stephen Foster Folk Cultural Center

-The Florida Folk Festival is a three-day celebration of the music, dance, stories, crafts and food that make Florida unique.
-From Irish fiddle tunes, techno contra dancing and chocolate covered Key Lime pie, to the wide varieties of music brought by immigrants, the state’s cultural heritage reflects the lives of generations of Florida families and communities.
+The Florida Folk Festival is a three-day celebration of the music, dance, stories, crafts, and food that make Florida unique.
+From Irish fiddle tunes, techno contra dancing, and chocolate-covered Key Lime pie, and also the wide varieties of music brought by immigrants, the state’s cultural heritage reflects the lives of generations of Florida families and communities.
 Throughout the Memorial Day weekend, more than 300 performances give voice and meaning to Florida’s heritage.

 Over 300 performances occur during the Festival (group, Mourning Glories)